Hank

 Through his career, he never turned his back on the classic Jimmie Rodgers style that first made him famous, but he has also experimented with Latin rhythms, jazz, blues, Hawaiian styles, recitations, the mambo, and gospel songs.

-The some 840 commercial recordings he made between l936 and l985 form one of the largest discographies in the music business.
-They include folksongs of his Canadian boyhood, Rodgers-styled songs, hobo and railroad songs, cowboy songs, pop standards, and some of the best efforts of Nashville’s own songwriters.
-Hank Snow continually delved back into his early repertoire to resurrect old songs for new audiences.
-To him, repertoire was a living thing, and his sense of tradition was as sharp and keen as that of any folksinger.
-His was indeed a commercially valid repertoire: From 1949 to 1980 he saw no fewer than eighty-five of his singles reach Billboard’s charts.
-Nobody was surprised when he was elected to the Nashville Songwriters Hall of Fame in 1978 and the Country Music Hall of Fame in 1979.
+Snow made approximately 840 commercial recordings between l936 and l985 that make one of the largest discographies in the music business.
+They include folksongs of his Canadian boyhood, Rodgers-style songs, hobo and railroad songs, cowboy songs, pop standards, and some of the best efforts of Nashville’s songwriters.
+Snow continually delved back into his early repertoire to resurrect old songs for new audiences.
+Repertoire was a living thing to him, and his sense of tradition was as sharp and keen as any folksinger’s.
+His was a commercially valid catalog: From 1949 to 1980, eighty-five of his singles reached Billboard’s charts.
+Unsurprisingly, Snow was elected to the Nashville Songwriters Hall of Fame in 1978 and the Country Music Hall of Fame in 1979.

 Songs